NeverRanked · Teardown 01 · Hawaii consumer banking

 Why this is anonymized

-The cohort is named because these are publicly-competing brands appearing in any local "best Hawaii bank" comparison; naming them collectively is honest.
-The teardown does not single out one bank as a "subject" of analysis on the public version, because publicly naming a specific brand alongside competitive findings creates trademark, trade-libel, and endorsement-implication exposure that does not exist for the cohort-level analysis above.
-The unredacted version — subject-named with the full per-brand competitive analysis — is available 1:1 to qualified prospects in conversation.
-Same anonymization pattern is used across NeverRanked's public artifacts.
+Individual institutions are anonymized in this public teardown.
+These are publicly-competing brands appearing in any local "best Hawaii bank" comparison, but publicly naming a specific brand alongside competitive findings creates trademark, trade-libel, and endorsement-implication exposure that the cohort-level, anonymized analysis above does not.
+The unredacted version (subject-named with the full per-brand competitive analysis) is available 1:1 to qualified prospects in conversation.
+The same anonymization pattern is used across NeverRanked's public artifacts.

 Methodology + reproducibility